 The Often Forgotten Women in Tech

-In honour of South Africa’s National Woman’s Day, we are reminded of the extraordinary women who came before us who helped shape the world of tech as we currently know it.
-Like the rest of the world, South recognise the United Nations International Women’s Day on 8 March every year.
+In honour of South Africa’s National Woman’s Day, we are reminded of the extraordinary women who came before us.
+All who helped shape the world of tech as we currently know it.
+Like the rest of the world, South Africa recognise the United Nations International Women’s Day on 8 March every year.
 However, South Africans also celebrate the 9th of August as National Woman’s Day in order to honour the female struggle heroes who were integral to the liberation of South Africa.

 Here we present a list of the often forgotten women in the history of technology; in no particular order: